Study In USA

 - English is the medium of instruction across universities and schools in the USA.

-- The visa acceptance rate for USA universities is 86%.
+- The visa acceptance rate across many leading USA universities is 80% and above.

 - The USA has the maximum number of tech start-ups and entrepreneurs in the world.

-- International students can work 20 hours every week during the academic term.
+- International students can work On Campus for 20 hours every week during the academic term.

 - The country assures academic flexibility allowing students to combine various minors or majors and graduate with a double major.